mberry/blog-source/source/_posts/creating-a-static-site-with-hexo.md

 category: Programming
 ---

 Hexo is a versatile static site generator built with javascript.
+The basics of setting one up and some common config settings.

 <!--more-->